NFL DFS picks, Christmas Day: Top daily Fantasy lineups for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his NFL DFS picks for Cowboys vs. Commanders, Lions vs. Vikings and Chiefs vs. Broncos on Christmas Day 2025

 The 2025 NFL Christmas Day tripleheader kicks off with Cowboys vs. Commanders at 1 p.m.
 ET, followed by Lions vs. Vikings at 4:30 p.m.
 ET, with Chiefs vs. Broncos wrapping things up at 8:15 p.m.
 ET.
-Even with some notable quarterback injuries removing big names from the NFL DFS player pool, the slate is still loaded with high-quality options to target for NFL DFS lineups.
+Even with some notable quarterback injuries removing notable names like Patrick Mahomes and J.J.
+McCarthy from the NFL DFS player pool, the slate is still loaded with high-quality options to target for NFL DFS lineups.
 Dak Prescott, CeeDee Lamb, Jahmyr Gibbs, Justin Jefferson and Travis Kelce are just some of the stars you could consider for your daily Fantasy football lineups.

 Big names, however, come equipped with big price tags, so you'll have to find balance with more affordable players as well.
 Those aforementioned QB injuries could make the likes of Chris Oladokun or Max Brosmer value-based Christmas NFL DFS picks.
 Before making any NFL DFS picks for Christmas, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.